Port Washington LIRR Schedule, Parking, Stops & more

 1. What is the LIRR Port Washington Schedule timetable for Penn Station?

-2. Where to get from Port Washington to Grand Central Terminal?
+2. How to get from Port Washington to Grand Central Terminal?

 There is direct service available between Grand Central Terminal and Port Washington.
-For instance, Port Washington will have an expected arrival at Grand Central at 10:51 AM by the train to depart at 10:03 AM.
-The entire ride is under an hour and consists of many neighborhood stops.
-Updated departure times and routes can always be found through the MTA schedule.
+For instance, the Port Washington train is expected to arrive at Grand Central at 10:51 AM, departing at 10:03 AM.
+The entire ride is under an hour and consists of many neighbourhood stops.

-3. How Much is a Ticket on Port Washington Branch?
+3. How Much is a Ticket on the Port Washington Branch?

 The tickets are zonal and peak or off-peak specific.
-One-way peak fare will be $14.50 for a ticket from Port Washington (Zone 4) to Penn Station (Zone 1) and off-peak costs $10.75.
+One-way peak fare will be $14.50 for a ticket from Port Washington (Zone 4) to Penn Station (Zone 1), and off-peak fare costs $10.75.
 CityTickets can also take one within New York City for either $5 (off-peak) or $7 (peak).
 Weekly and monthly passes can be based on travel zones.
-Refer to the MTA fare page for all pricing information.

-4. Did the current schedule affect Port Washington Line?
+4. Did the current schedule affect the Port Washington Line?

 5. Are there delays on the Port Washington Line?